kfmaster/cicdlab/modules/docker-jenkins/README.md

+##Based on https://github.com/openfrontier/jenkins-docker.git, slightly modifed to add more modules and integrate with LDAP

+# Following is from the original git repo README

 # Jenkins Docker Image
 Official Jenkins docker plus some plugins and scripts in order to integrating with the Gerrit.
   Additional plugins include: